ChristophRettinger/Play.LLM/README.md

 - **Dice Roller** – roll dice using expressions like `2d6+3` or combined sets such as `2d6+1d4`.
 - **Name Generator** – generate random fantasy names.
 - **Skill Check** – roll 2d12 plus a skill bonus to beat a difficulty.
+Include the skill name and a reason for that difficulty.
 - **Damage Check** – perform a skill check and roll damage dice on success.
+Also requires the skill name and a reason for that difficulty.
 - **Character Manager** – create, retrieve and modify RPG characters stored in local storage.
 - **List Characters** – view existing characters filtered by text.